dayallnash/quartz/content/index.md

 ---
-title: Dale's Digital Garden
+title: 🪴 Dale's Digital Garden
 ---

-# I'm not sure what this actually will be
+# I'm not sure what this will actually be

 But I'm going to go ahead and work on it anyway.